 After the integration of two companies, business culture needs to be consolidated

-After experiencing gradual internal growth over the first 10 years, Relaytion added 500 employees in five years.
+After experiencing gradual internal growth over the first 10 years, Amicio added 500 employees in five years.
 That’s a significant figure that requires support for the integration of teams and the appropriation of the company’s culture, starting with its approach to management.

-Indeed, under the impetus of its founder Benoît Bourla, Relaytion has implemented the LARGE management model within its teams: a managerial model very much inspired by rugby which insists on commitment, intelligence and responsibility, all integrated into a team spirit mobilized to take up all challenges together.
+Indeed, under the impetus of its founder Benoît Bourla, Amicio has implemented the LARGE management model within its teams: a managerial model very much inspired by rugby which insists on commitment, intelligence and responsibility, all integrated into a team spirit mobilized to take up all challenges together.

 In terms of management, this implies implementing a subsidiarity approach that consists in giving maximum responsibility as closely as possible to the area of action so decisions can be taken where problems arise.

-“Relaytion values the human bond to create economic, financial and commercial value,” explains Franck Girardot.
+“Amicio values the human bond to create economic, financial and commercial value,” explains Franck Girardot.
 It’s not me, as a consultant, nor Benoît Bourla, as a manager, who hears the client’s voice all day long; it’s our teams.
 Therefore, we have to give them the means to make the most of that by fully exercising their responsibilities as operational experts.
 This is key in our business, as we have few layers of management, and 90% of our employees are call-center operators.”
 This approach means that employees do not always follow pre-written scripts in order to retain the human element that is essential to the quality of the relationship.

 A variety of working methods and communication tools